baole444/TheCellBeyond/README.md

 ## Solved problems:
 - Undefined behavior related to update of transform offset value for spatial supported component and object.
 - ImEditorGui push conflicted ID due to using label as ID.
+- Rotation is calculated incorrectly for root object, rotate along 0,0 axis instead of its own axis.

 ## Additional maintenance:
 - Update ImGui to [latest release](https://github.com/SpaiR/imgui-java/releases).